Baseball333/Types-Operators-and-Expressions/README.md

 Twentysecond Commit:
 When an operator has operands of different types they are converted to a single type.
 The main form of conversion are ones which convert a narrow operand into a wider one without a loss of information.

+Twentythird Commit:
+The type char is a small integer applied freely in arithmetic operations.
+The implementation of the atoi function is one which converts a string of digits into numerical equivalents.
+The next file describes the atoi function.